How to improve your English listening comprehension

 W'joominehand'nmethabagovethare? ("Would you mind handing me that bag over there?")

 - People talk about a lot of different topics.
 Some topics are very specialized and uncommon.
-An English class, textbook, or even a website like PhraseMix can't prepare you for all of the possible topics in this world.
+An English class, textbook, or even a website like PhraseMix can't prepare you for all of the possible topics in the world.

 The #1 tip for improving your listening

 The best way to improve is to listen to English.
 A lot.
 There's no way around it; you have to spend hours and hours listening to people speaking English.
 Listen to things that interest you.
 If you don't enjoy something, it's going to be hard for you to continue.
 You'll get bored and stop.

 Other listening tips

 - Interactive listening is best.
 In other words, it's better to talk with someone than just to listen to a recorded TV show, radio program, or podcast.
 When you talk to people live, you listen more carefully, and you also think about how you're going to respond.